rajravichandrann/kubernetes-nginx/README.md

 terraform apply
 ```

-this will generate a kubeconfig.yaml to access the kuberentes cluster to deploy the resources
+this will generate a kubeconfig.yaml to access the kuberentes cluster to deploy the resources.

+nginx-deployment.yaml ---> this manifest will create the Deployment (nginx-deployment) with 3 replicas, each running an NGINX container.
+The initContainer will execute once per Pod, setting up the index.html file in the workdir volume with pod metadata.

+nginx-service.yaml  ---> this manifest exposes the your deployment  to the internet or a cloud provider's load balancer.